Frequently Asked Questions

 Q. I already have a student working for me.
 Can they join the program?

 A. Yes!
 This is one of the easiest situations we’ve come across.
 If you already have a student working for you, it is very easy to join the program as recruitment, tends to be the most challenging part of any business venture.
-Provided your student employee is working in a field related to their major, simply fill out the W-9 form ((PDF) (WORD)) and the Working Agreement form (PDF) and you’re all set!
+Provided your student employee is working in a field related to their major, simply fill out the W-9 form ((PDF) (WORD)) and the Working Agreement form (WORD) and you’re all set!
 If the student desires academic credit for the internship, he/she must speak with their academic advisor.

 Q. How many hours per week can an intern work?